 White-legged Damselfly - Platycnemis pennipes

 As well as the diagnostic broad, 'feathery' white legs, it generally has a paler blue body to help distinguish it from the other blue damselflies.
-Immature males and females are mostly creamy white. (form lactea).
+The pale chestnut wing spots are also characteristic.
+Immature males and females are mostly creamy white (form lactea).
 Females take on a very pale green colour on maturity.

 This damselfly favours slow moving rivers and canals with luxuriant vegetation.